mykle1/MMM-BMW-CC/README.md

 **Bugger My Weather**

-Now using the free ClimaCell api
+Now using version 4 of the free ClimaCell api.

+You will need a new api key (as of 1/28.21) to use this updated module.

+Version 3 has been deprecated by Climacell .

 ## Same church, different pew